fusion94/wundertheme-demo/README.markdown

-# Theme under development -- DO NOT USE
+## This is the demo site for the Wundertheme for Octopress

+To testdrive this theme head over to the [demo site](http://fusion94.org/wundertheme-demo/)

+## This theme is under development and might not be usable.

-## Wundertheme Octopress theme
+## Wundertheme for Octopress

 This is an Octopress theme based off the wundertheme on Tumblr.